VaclavDedik/jboss-seam/seam-gen/build-scripts/glassfish-readme.txt

-gf-debug - Starts GlassFish in debug mode gf-stop - Stops GlassFish gf-reboot - Restarts GlassFish gf-datasource - Registers the datasource and connection pool gf-explode - Deploys the exploded archive to GlassFish (restarts application if already deployed) gf-hotdeploy - Hot deploys Java classes, Seam components, and view resources gf-deploy - Deploys the packaged archive to GlassFish
+gf-debug - Starts GlassFish in debug mode gf-stop - Stops GlassFish gf-reboot - Restarts GlassFish gf-deploy-datasource - Deploys the datasource and connection pool to GlassFish gf-explode - Deploys the exploded archive to GlassFish (restarts application if already deployed) gf-hotdeploy - Hot deploys Java classes, Seam components, and view resources gf-deploy - Deploys the packaged archive to GlassFish